nathanjordan/RideSF/README.md

 I used LESS instead of raw CSS because it's more succinct and eliminates a lot of duplicate styling.
 I also made use of jQuery and Underscore as utility libraries in my Javascript code.
-I created the logo and map markers in Adobe Illustrator.
-They are SVG's so they will scale to any size well.
+I created the logo and map markers in Adobe Illustrator which are SVG's so they will scale to any size well.
 I used Mocha as the testing framework for the client-side code.
 I also made use of the Chai assertion library and Sinon for function spying in test cases.
 Mocha lets you test in a browser and in a headless environment like PhantomJS which